pmasschelier/pmasschelier.github.io/content/posts/nasm-preprocessor.md

 %0 is reserved for the number of arguments passed to the macro because as we'll see later, multi-line macros can take a variable amount of parameters.

-As single-line macros can be undefined with %undef, multi-line macro can be undefined with the %unmacro directive.
+In the same way that single-line macros can be undefined with  `%undef`, multi-line macro can be undefined with the  `%unmacro` directive.

 ### Macro-local labels